crehmann/CO2Logger/README.md

 # CO<sub>2</sub> Logger

-Simple CO<sub>2</sub> logger written in MicroPython that broadcusts CO<sub>2</sub>, temperature and humidity measurements over mqtt (e.g. to HomeAssistant).
+Simple CO<sub>2</sub> logger written in MicroPython that broadcasts CO<sub>2</sub>, temperature and humidity measurements over mqtt (e.g. to HomeAssistant).
 It also features a display to show the measurments and a buzzer to signal acoustically when a CO<sub>2</sub> threshold ist exceeded.

 ## Bill of materials